nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Edit Flashcard feature

-The proposed Delete mechanism is facilitated by `QuickCache` .
+The Delete mechanism is facilitated by `QuickCache` .
 It will edit the flashcard at the provided index stored in the `UniqueFlashcardList` inside the `QuickCache` object.

 Given below is an example usage scenario and how the edit mechanism behaves at each step.